-1 Temple, in his travels through Upper Peru, or Bolivia, in going from Potosi to Oruro, says, "I saw many Indian villages or dwellings in ruins, up even to the very tops of the mountains, attesting a former population where now all is desolate."
+1 Temple, in his travels through upper Peru, or Bolivia, in going from Potosi to Oruro, says, "I saw many Indian villages or dwellings in ruins, up even to the very tops of the mountains, attesting a former population where now all is desolate."
 He makes similar remarks in another place; but I cannot tell whether this desolation has been caused by a want of population, or by an altered condition of the land.

-have attempted such operations, without the use of iron or gunpowder?
-Mr. Gill also mentioned to me a most interesting, and, as far as I am aware, quite unparalleled case, of a subterranean disturbance having changed the drainage of a Travelling from Casma to Huaraz (not very far distant from Lima), he found a plain covered with ruins and marks of ancient cultivation, but now quite barren.
-Near it was the dry course of a considerable river, whence the water for irrigation had formerly been conducted.
-There was nothing in the appearance of the watercourse to indicate that the river had not flowed there a few years previously; in some parts beds of sand and gravel were spread out; in others, the solid rock had been worn into a broad channel, which in one spot was about 40 yards in breadth and 8 feet deep.
-It is self-evident that a person following up the course of a stream will always ascend at a greater or less inclination; Mr. Gill, therefore, was much astonished, when walking up the bed of this ancient river, to find himself suddenly going down hill.
+a person following up the course of a stream will always ascend at a greater or less inclination: Mr. Gill, therefore, was much astonished, when walking up the bed of this ancient river, to find himself suddenly going down hill.
 He imagined that the downward slope had a fall of about 40 or 50 feet perpendicular.
 We here have unequivocal evidence that a ridge had been uplifted right across the old bed of a stream.
 From the moment the river-course was thus arched, the water must necessarily have been thrown back, and a new channel formed.
-From that moment, also, the neighbouring plain must have lost its fertilising stream and become a desert.
+From that moment, also, the neighboring plain must have lost its fertilizing stream, and become a desert.